marcelosperalta/docs_javascript/README.md

 **term** | definition
 ------------ | -------------
+[Case or letter case](https://en.wikipedia.org/wiki/Letter_case) | Is the difference between uppercase letters and lowercase letters.
-[``new`` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new) | The ``new`` operator lets developers create an instance of a user-defined object type or of one of the built-in object types that has a constructor function.
+[``new`` Operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new) | The ``new`` operator lets developers create an instance of a user-defined object type or of one of the built-in object types that has a constructor function.
 [Object Literals](https://betterprogramming.pub/object-literal-in-javascript-d3e0e7d58f3b) | An object literal is a comma-separated list of name-value pairs inside of curly braces.
+[Regular Expressions](https://en.wikipedia.org/wiki/Regular_expression) | Are used in programming languages to match parts of strings.
+You create patterns to help you do that matching.
 [Template Literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) | Template literals are literals delimited with backticks (`` ` ``), allowing embedded expressions called substitutions.

 <hr>